protontypes/open-sustainable-technology/README.md

 - [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) - Fast and friendly fluid dynamics on CPUs and GPUs.
 - [NEMO](https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/NEMO_guide.html) -  Nucleus for European Modelling of the Ocean is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium since 2008.
 - [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.
-- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.
-- [Isca](https://github.com/ExeClim/Isca) - A framework for the idealized modelling of the global circulation of planetary atmospheres at varying levels of complexity and realism.
-- [MPAS](https://github.com/MPAS-Dev/MPAS-Model) - The Model for Prediction Across Scales is a collaborative project for developing atmosphere, ocean, and other earth-system simulation components for use in climate, regional climate, and weather studies.
 - [GOLD](https://code.google.com/archive/p/gold-omod/) - Stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
-- [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - An open source atmosphere ocean gas flux data processing toolbox.
-- [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
 - [rrricanes](https://github.com/ropensci/rrricanes) -  A R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms.
 - [hydroscoper](https://github.com/ropensci/hydroscoper) - R interface to the Greek National Data Bank for Hydrometeorological Information.
 - [GLOCOFFS](https://github.com/WPringle/GLOCOFFS) - An ADCIRC-based global storm tide modeling system providing real-time forecasts of coastal flooding.
-- [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) -  An open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analysing and visualising Earth science data.